bmink/sls/README.md

 ![](screenshot.jpg)

-SLS integrates my various music libraries into a single database that's automatically kept up to date.
+SLS integrates my various music libraries into a single database that is automatically kept up to date.

 Libraries currently supported: